 Keep your customers engaged year-round by staying active on social media and sending out post-sale emails to your subscribers.
-If those seasonal one-time shoppers didn’t sign up to your email list or follow your social media accounts, then retargeting might be your next best option.
+If these seasonal one-time shoppers didn’t sign up to your email list or follow your social media accounts, then retargeting might be your next best option for re-engagement.

-As you implement new strategies and tactics this year, make sure to take notes (and screenshots) to document your decisions and the outcomes.
-These records will give you a benchmark for next year’s holiday season, while also letting you see what’s working for your business, so you can do more of it.
+As you implement new strategies and tactics this year, make sure to take notes (and screenshots) to document your decisions and outcomes.
+These records provide a benchmark for next year’s holiday season.

 Here’s to a successful BFCM and holiday season

 Preparation, planning, and starting earlier are the keys to a successful holiday season.
-This Black Friday checklist should cover most of what you need to know for this year’s upcoming sale events.
+This Black Friday checklist should cover most of what you need to know for this year’s upcoming sale events—with online sales expected to hit record numbers.
 Hopefully, it puts you in a better position to succeed during this holiday season.

-Make sure to check out our Black Friday Cyber Monday resource page for tools, webinars, resources, and tips.
+Make sure to check out Shopify’s Black Friday Cyber Monday resource page for tools, webinars, resources, and tips.